xyderos/design-patterns-cpp/readme.md

 * Abstract factory often encapsulates factory methods

+* Use a factory with an iterator so subclasses can return various iterators

 * Prototype requires complex initialization step since it doesnt involve inheritance, whereas we are dependent on inheritance but not coupled to initialization

+* Factory is a specialization of a template, can be step in a template